teiid/teiid-wildfly-quickstarts/dynamicvdb-restservice/README.md

 This quickstart demonstrates:

-* how to define a dynamic vdb to enable a [REST Service Through VDB](https://docs.jboss.org/author/display/TEIID/REST+Service+Through+VDB).
+* how to define a vdb to enable a https://teiid.gitbooks.io/documents/content/reference/REST_Service_Through_VDB.html[REST Service Through VDB].
 * how to use the httpclient api to integrate VDB data via REST
-* how to use the JAX-RS 2.0 Client API to integrate VDB data via REST with security authentication
-* how to use the Resteasy Client API with JAX-RS 2.0 Client API to integrate VDB data via REST
+* how to use the Resteasy Client to integrate VDB data via REST
-* how to use the Resteasy Client API with HTTP client as engine to integrate VDB data via REST with security authentication
+* how to use the Apache CXF WebClient to integrate VDB data via REST
 * how to use Swagger API Doc Page test all Rest API.

 This quickstart depends upon the [dynamicvdb-datafederation](../dynamicvdb-datafederation) quickstart.
 It needs to be deployed prior to running this example.